Harness the power of natural medicines to blast away headaches. Action Alert!

 Glutathione may also be a helpful treatment or prevention supplement for head pain.
 There is evidence that oxidative stress plays a role in the pathophysiology of migraines; as the body’s most important antioxidant, glutathione can help reduce this oxidative stress.
 Other evidence points to the effectiveness of antioxidants like glutathione to address head pain.
 Unfortunately, as we’ve been telling you, the FDA is threatening access to compounded glutathione treatments.
 This is a huge problem because alternative forms of glutathione are not effective at increasing blood levels of this antioxidant; it needs to be administered intravenously, intranasally, or in some other more direct form to bypass the gut.
 These superior forms can only be accessed through compounding pharmacies.
 We cannot allow the FDA to limit our healthcare choices by banning compounded glutathione.

 Action Alert!
-Write to Congress, the FDA, and PCAC, urging them not to ban compounded glutathione.
+Write to Congress and the FDA, urging them not to ban compounded glutathione.
 Please send your message immediately.

 One thought on “Natural Solutions for Headaches and Migraines”